Vancouver Duo Explores Songs of Identity, Recovered Sound – An album review

 We’re left with the charming sound of Hallett’s sigh as the final word.
 I can’t help smiling too.

 Andrew Timar is a Toronto freelance music journalist, composer and musician.
-He is the founding editor of MUSICWORKS and has served as reviewer, columnist, blogger and features writer for The WholeNote for a decade.
-A researcher specialising in the music of Indonesia and its international diasporic hybrids, Timar is a co-founding member of the Evergreen Club Contemporary Gamelan the first group of its kind in Canada.
+He is the founding editor of MUSICWORKS and has served as reviewer, columnist, blogger and features writer for The WholeNote magazine.
+Specialising in the music of Indonesia, Timar is a co-founding member of the Evergreen Club Contemporary Gamelan the first group of its kind in Canada.
 He is a leading soloist on the suling (Indonesian ring flute).

 We no longer have to be satisfied with a lack of choice in audio quality when music is downloaded.
 The traditional mp3, a small compressed file, cannot compare to the quality of the audio on a physical CD which uses a 44.1 kHz 16 bit file created from the original 96kHz 24 bit studio master. iTunes is offering a better quality download audio file for some of its music.
 The music file has to be created from the original studio master to meet specific standards set by iTunes and offers a better quality listening experience than the traditional mp3.
 Look for the “Mastered for iTunes” badge to see what music has been formatted with this option.